 - Use the "buddy" system; never dive alone.

 - Always carry a good quality dive knife.
-Submerged brush and trees often have fishing line strewn about; entanglement can be very serious.
+Submerged brush and trees often have fishing line in them; entanglement can be very serious.

 - Do not dive without proper training and certification.

 - Underwater caves and other karst features exist in the limestone formations in Lake Amistad.
 Do not be tempted to enter these unless you have received training and certification as a cave diver.
 Even at short distances, a diver can stir up silt creating zero-visibility conditions instantly.